SfTI-Robotics/Autonav-RL-Gym/README.md

 ```
 $ ./launch.sh [train/test] [ddpg/ppo/nav] [optional:episode number to load]
 ```

+** Will start paused in Gazebo - click the play button in Gazebo at bottom left **

 Arg 1:  whether to run the training or testing environment (only designed for ppo and ddpg, not nav - turtelbot3 navigation package)

 Arg 2:  Which agent to run (DDPG RL algorithm, PPO RL algorithm, "nav" Turtlebot3 Navigation package)